mike-lischke/duktape/doc/execution.rst

 This conceptual model ignores details like heap initialization and transitions from one state to another by "call handling".

-Execution state is contained mostly in three stacks:
+Execution state is contained mostly in two stacks:

-* Call stack: used to track function calls
+* Call stack: used to track function calls; call stack consists of ``duk_activation`` entries, with each activation tracking its own catchers (``duk_catcher``).

-* Catch stack: used to track try-catch-finally and other catchpoints specific to the bytecode executor

-* Value stack: contains the tagged values manipulated through the Duktape API and in the bytecode executor
+* Value stack: contains the tagged values manipulated through the Duktape API and in the bytecode executor.

 In addition to these there are execution control variables in ``duk_hthread`` and ``duk_heap``.